KaliedaRik/Scrawl-canvas/docs/reference/sc-positioning.md

 + ***Positioning by reference*** where an entity can use the current position of another entity to calculate its own position on the Cell.

 ## Absolute and relative positioning
 The most direct way to position an entity is to give it `start`, `offset` and `handle` values, from which it will calculate its position on the Cell.
 Each of these attributes are Coordinates with a default value of `[0,0]`.
-Each attribute also comes with a set of pseudo-attributes which allow the dev-user to set and get the x and y components of the Coordinate separately.
+Each attribute also comes with a set of pseudo-attributes which allow the product-dev to set and get the x and y components of the Coordinate separately.

 ### The `start` artefact attribute
 We **set** an artefact's rotation-reflection point using its `start` attribute.
 For convenience, we can also set each part of the point's coordinate using the `startX` and `startY` pseudo-attributes.